 Stanley Qubit is owned by Chris Middleton.
 Chris is one of the UK’s leading business and IT journalists, and has become one of our best-known commentators on robotics and AI.

-You can find out all about him at his website: chrismiddleton.company, where he publishes dozens of original, in-depth reports on robotics, including on humanoid robots, industrial machines, the future of work, skills, and the impact of AI and other new technologies on business and society.
+You can find out all about him at his website: chrismiddleton.company, where he publishes dozens of original, in-depth reports on robotics, including on humanoid robots, industrial machines, the future of work and skills, and the impact of AI and other new technologies on business and society.

-Chris has appeared many times on radio and TV – on BBC1, ITN, Radio 2, Radio 5Live, Talk Radio, and BBC local stations – being interviewed live on air about robotics and AI stories in the news.
-He has also been quoted in the national press, including in The Sun and Evening Standard newspapers.
+Chris has appeared many times on radio and TV – on BBC1, ITN, Radio 2, Radio 5Live, Talk Radio, and BBC local stations – being interviewed live on air about robotics and AI He has also been quoted in the national press, including The Sun and Evening Standard newspapers.

 Chris is an experienced public speaker, presenter, and conference chair/host, who can incorporate real robots into presentations on robotics, AI, automation, and the Internet of Things.
-For example, in 2017 he hosted The Crowd event Rise of the Machines in London, and has given keynote speeches on robotics and AI at numerous other events.
+For example, in 2017 he hosted The Crowd conference Rise of the Machines in London, and has given keynote speeches on robotics and AI at numerous other events.

 During the Noughties, Chris was the author of a number of books, including Creating Digital Music and Sound; The Complete Guide to Digital Audio, Instant Graphics, and (uncredited) First Steps in Digital Design.